mossgreen/mossgreen.github.io/_posts/2019-08-08-Java-Enum-and-How-to-Persist-It.md

 ### Ordinal

-1. @Enumerated column does not need to take the ORDINAL EnumType value since that’s used by default.
+**The Good**
+- `ORDINAL`  can use a SMALLINT which is the most compact db option.
+- Rename filed without pressure.

+**The Bad**
-2. New enum elements must be added to the end of the list.
+- New enum elements must be added to the end of the list.
 If we add a new value in the middle or rearrange the enum’s order, we’ll break the existing data model. have to update all the database records.
-3. Removing existing elements from ann Enum will require to shift all entries in case you are using ORDINAL.
+- Removing existing elements from ann Enum will require to shift all entries in case you are using `ORDINAL`.

-4. ORDINAL  can use a SMALLINT which is the most compact db option.
+**The Others**
+`@Enumerated` column does not need to take the `ORDINAL` EnumType value since that’s used by default.

 ### String Value